techflow21/EFCoreConsoleATM/README.md

 # EFCoreConsoleATM
-This is an implementation of an ATM with more added features for an Admin and as well Customers.
+<p>This is an implementation of an ATM with more added features for an Admin and as well Customers.</p>